Virginia Tech® home

 Specialty Occupation

-If a position does not require at least a bachelor's degree in a specific field, H-1B status is not an option, even if the foreign national hold a bachelor's degree or higher.
+If a position does not require at least a bachelor's degree in a specific field, H-1B status is not an option, even if the foreign national holds a bachelor's degree or higher.

 Employer Specific